How Marketing Managers Can Benefit From NPS

 Identify marketing liabilities

-Many detractors form a negative view of a product as a result of marketing claims that don’t, in their view, live up to the reality.
-Others have a negative opinion as a result of product weaknesses, defects, and flaws that are no longer current.
+Many Detractors develop a negative view of a product as a result of marketing claims that don’t, in their view, live up to the reality.
+Others have a negative opinion due to product weaknesses, defects, and flaws that are no longer current.

 This data can be valuable in helping you identify problematic marketing statements that hurt your brand’s image among its customers and revise them to improve satisfaction.

-NPS also lets you understand which aspects of a product or service produce negative feedback from customers.
+NPS also lets you understand which aspects of a product or service produce negative customer feedback.
 By digging into the qualitative feedback you receive from each survey participant, you can identify weak points that affect customer retention.

-Finally, by measuring NPS right after your marketing campaigns and tracking how customer sentiment has been changing over time, you can identify which marketing messages and offers were more successful.
-By identifying “weak” campaigns, you can revise your efforts to get more promoters (and fewer passives and detractors) on board.
+Finally, by measuring NPS right after your marketing campaigns and tracking how customer sentiment has changed over time, you can identify which marketing messages and offers were more successful.
+By identifying “weak” campaigns, you can revise your efforts to get more Promoters (and fewer Passives and Detractors) on board.

 Set goals

 Even though the score itself is irrelevant, it can still be a great target for an organization.
 Different industries can have vastly different score results.
-But it doesn’t mean that you should give up and not try to improve it.
+But it doesn’t mean you should give up and not try to improve it.
 Measure changes in score over time.
-Start by looking at what has the score been the last time you surveyed customers and strive to improve it, by paying attention to what your customer liked and disliked about your business.
-The goal may simply be to create a significant improvement in customer satisfaction, quantified by an increase in NPS score.
+Start by looking at what the score was the last time you surveyed customers and strive to boost it, by paying attention to what your customers liked and disliked about your business.
+The goal may simply be to significantly improve customer satisfaction, quantified by an increase in NPS score.

-The next goal can be to reduce the number of detractors.
-Sometimes detractors’ issues can be easily fixed if you really put your mind to it.
-Take Groove for example, after fixing the problems that detractors mentioned in a previous NPS survey, they bumped their NPS score up by 45%.
+The next goal can be to reduce the number of Detractors.
+Sometimes, Detractors’ issues can be easily fixed if you really put your mind to it.
+Take Groove, for example.
+After fixing the problems that Detractors mentioned in a previous NPS survey, they bumped their NPS score by 45%.

 Using a tool like NPS will help unite you and everyone in the company around a common purpose.
-All of the departments would be able to equally impact and improve NPS, which will keep them responsible for overall customer success.
-So reaching your goal will keep the whole team motivated.
+All departments would be able to equally impact and improve NPS, which will keep them responsible for overall customer success.
+So, reaching your goal will keep the whole team motivated.

 Get the insight you need to acquire and retain customers

-Retently helps you boost customer satisfaction and improve your retention rate by sending an automated Net Promoter Score survey to your customers.
-Learn more about how NPS works and start surveying your customers today with our 14-day free trial.
+Retently helps you boost customer satisfaction and improve your retention rate by sending your customers an automated Net Promoter Score survey.
+Learn more about how NPS works and start surveying your customers today with our free trial.
+And if you find NPS not enough for your purposes, you can always complement it with other customer satisfaction metrics – like CSAT and CES that Retently also supports – for more informed marketing decisions.